We Compare SPAXX vs FZFXX:

 SPAXX vs FZFXX Net Asset Value (NAV)

-Generally, it is the value of a fund’s assets minus the value of its liabilities.
+Generally, it is the value of a fund’s assets minus its liabilities.

-However, most often, the term (net asset rather than net worth) is used in connection to mutual funds or ETFs.
+However, the term (net asset rather than net worth) is often used in connection to mutual funds or ETFs.

 This is because it measures the value of the assets/holdings in the fund.